Article | July 23, 2024

 The following working paper is informed by a range of perspectives from disability, transportation, and environmental justice advocates to electric school bus operators, manufacturers, and stakeholders.
 Focusing on the rights and justice of people with disabilities, this paper explores how the electrification of school buses affects students and adults with disabilities and shares their suggestions for ensuring fairness and accessibility during the transition.

-For a version of this working paper designed to work with screen readers, please click here.
+For a Plain Language version of this paper, written in less technical language, please click here.

 This paper is an exploratory study that employs an intersectional analysis to understand how the shift to electric school bus fleets impacts students with disabilities in various under-resourced communities and geographic areas, particularly rural communities, tribal communities, and communities of color.
 It emphasizes that in order to achieve an equitable transition, students and adults with disabilities must be prioritized to fully experience the benefits of clean transportation.
 As this group is significantly affected by issues such as school bus segregation, poverty and heightened air pollution, this paper aims to articulate their specific needs and recommendations for an equitable, accessible and fair transition to ESB fleets.